-With forex direct market access (DMA), you can trade on the physical market, without the need for a middleman.
-Get an edge with our DMA service, Forex Direct – it gives you better pricing, higher liquidity, faster execution and more control over your own trades.
+With forex direct market access (DMA), you can trade directly into the order books of liquidity providers, without the need for a middleman.
+Get an edge with our DMA service, Forex Direct for more control over your own trades.
 Find out more about Forex Direct with IG, including the benefits of forex DMA and the costs involved.

 Are you ready to start forex trading?

 What is direct market access and how does it work?